-The Target of Evaluation (TOE) is the Infineon smartcard IC (Security Controller) M7794 A12 with optional RSA2048/4096 v1.02.013, EC v1.02.013 and Toolbox v1.02.013.
-The TOE provides a 16-bit CPU architecture.
-The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
-The coprocessor block contains the processors for RSA/EC and 3DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
-The peripheral block contains also the timers and a watchdog.
-All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the Solid FlashTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
-The Security modules manage the alarms.
+The Target of Evaluation (TOE) is the Infineon smartcard IC (Security Controller) M7791 B12 with optional SCL library version 1.01.009 and with specific IC-dedicated firmware.
+The TOE consists of a core system, memories, coprocessor, peripherals, security modules and analog peripherals.
+The major components of the core system are the CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The μ SCP co-processor supports 3DES and AES processing, while the peripheral block contains the random number generation and the external interfaces service.
+The peripheral block also contains timers and a watchdog.
+All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the NVM is equipped with an error correction code (ECC).
+Security modules manage the alarms.
 Alarms may be triggered when the environmental conditions are outside the specified operational range.
-The block diagram of the TOE is shown in [6] and [7], Figure 1.
+The block diagram of the TOE is shown in [6] and [8], Figure 1.
 The TOE comprises as one part the hardware of the smart card security controller in various configurations.